Variation-LOS/.roboto-famliy-flavor/README.md

 Original font variable axis values:
 `GRAD: -68, Width: 60, Slant: 0, XOPQ: 96, YOPQ: 79, XTRA: 468, YTUC: 712, YTLC: 570, YTAS: 750, YTDE: -203, YTFI: 738`

+> [!IMPORTANT]
+> This font is a dedicated font and is only used for special scenarios.
+Therefore, optimizations have been made for the "special scenarios" here, making it no longer suitable for text typesetting.
+Please forgive any omissions.

 ## Modify
 Compared with the original Roboto Flex, this font has several modification points:
 - **Rounded `G`**;